-In our work with healthcare translations and health literacy awareness trainings, we consider culture as part of the language and see how culturally competent care affects adherence.
+In our work with the translation of healthcare communications and health literacy awareness trainings, we consider culture as part of the language and see how culturally competent care affects adherence.
 Culture is a way of living, thinking, and behaving.
 Culture includes many elements such as language, customs, beliefs, traditions, and ways of communicating.
 Cultural competence refers to a set of congruent behaviors, attitudes, and policies that enable healthcare professionals to work effectively in cross cultural situations.
 As one acquires cultural competence, they become more effective in helping patients of many cultures.

 “National CLAS Standards were implemented in 2004.
 The enhanced National CLAS Standards were developed in response to health and health care disparities, changing demographics, and legal and accreditation requirements.
 With the Institute of Medicine’s publication of Unequal Treatment in 2003, culturally and linguistically appropriate services gained recognition as an important way to help address the persistent disparities faced by our nation’s diverse communities.
 There have also been rapid changes in demographic trends in the U.S. in the last decade.
 Additionally, national accreditation standards for professional licensure in the fields of medicine and nursing, and health care policies, such as the Affordable Care Act, have also helped to underscore the importance of cultural and linguistic competency as part of high quality health care and services.